 Applications must be received by May 15 each year.

-The application must include a written statement including information on the above noted prerequisites and contact information.
+The application must include a written statement (maximum of 500 words) including information on the above noted prerequisites and contact information.
 It must also include a letter of reference from a recognized NWT Fine or Performing Arts organization or another source acceptable to the Yellowknife Community Foundation.

 A Proof of Residency (PDF 65kb) form must be submitted along with the application.